 - One event while in the Slug nebula is facing off with "the dreaded pirate, Captain Nights."
 He then asks you if you've heard of him, if his name strikes fear in your heart.
 Your response?
 "No." Just "No."

-- If your crew dies during the Tutorial level, the game sarcastically replies "Somehow you've died during the introduction training exercise.
+- If your crew dies during the Tutorial level (really, it is impossible to die in the tutorial unless you actually try), the game sarcastically replies "Somehow you've died during the introduction training exercise.
 Feel free to try again but this doesn't bode well for your mission."